nickbreen/bz-python/README.md

-Bazel, by default, as at 6.0.0, still relies on the system python installation.
+Bazel, as at 6.0.0, still relies, by default, on the system python installation.

 This is non-hermetic and problematic when you need to be specific about python versions; i.e. _which_ 3._x_?

+# Python Rules

+Happily the python standalone releases can be added to a [--distdir](https://bazel.build/reference/command-line-reference#flag--distdir)

+There's only a handful of python versions hardcoded into `@rules_python//python:versions.bzl`.
+So one would have to DIY the configuration for apparently esoteric versions.

+# Building

+One might want to DIY it anyway and make use of your own [platforms and constraints](https://bazel.build/reference/be/platform) to automatically select the toolchain(s).

-Even building from source is problematic as the build system may have different library versions linked; e.g. openssl, zlib.
+Building from source is problematic as the build system may have different library versions linked; e.g. openssl, zlib.

 There are a couple of approaches others have taken to solve this: